What are the best practical baby shower gifts?

-If you’re attending your first baby shower, it can be difficult to understand what would be a useful gift for a new mom.
+If you’re attending your first baby shower, it can be difficult to understand what would be the best gifts for baby showers – what’s most practical.

 Before I had my daughter, I went to my first baby shower.
 I got a pair of Ugg baby shoes as the baby shower gift.

-I thought it was such a great gift idea because it was useful, comfortable and cute…
+I thought it was the best gift idea because it was useful, comfortable and cute…

 I couldn’t have been more wrong!

 As a new mom, I now realize this was one of the most impractical baby shower gifts I could have gotten.